chica25/The_Office_App/README.md

-# Welcome to The Office Javascrip and Rails API application!
+# Welcome to The Office Javascrip and Rails API App!

 In this app users have the option to click on their favorite character(s), by selecting the like button and quotes button.